MarekZhang/Office-Automation-System/README.md

 A basic expense claim system based on SSM (Spring + SpringMVC + Mybatis)

 ## Description
 There are four basic roles in this system including general staff, department manager, accountant and general manager.
-Each role have the right to initiate a personal expense claim sheet.
+Each role has the right to initiate a personal expense claim sheet.
 People with distinct duties would audit an application differently.

 New department or staff can be added to the whole system.